thoughtbot/ruby-science/book/principles/single_responsibility_principle.md

 ` app/models/invitation.rb@dcc40d60

-One of the challenges in identifying reasons to change is that you need to decide what granularity to be concerned with.

-For example, everything in this class has something to do with invitations.
-That means that you could make the blunt assessment that this class obeys SRP, because it will only change when invitation-related functionality changes.
+Everything in this class has something to do with invitations.
+You could make the blunt assessment that this class obeys SRP, because it will only change when invitation-related functionality changes.
 However, looking more carefully at how invitations are implemented, several other reasons to change can be identified:

 * The format of invitation tokens changes.
 * A bug is identified in our validation of email addresses.